-The Master’s degree in Writing with a specialization in Book Publishing is a 48-credit degree.
+The Master’s degree in Book Publishing is a 48-credit degree.
 Students are required to complete:

 - 8 credits of Ooligan Press–related coursework, which can be completed through any combination of Publishing Studio (WR 574) and Publishing Lab (WR 575);

-- 8 credits (i.e. 2 courses) of elective courses designated with the prefix WR, which includes all Book Publishing courses;
+- 4 credits (i.e. 1 course) of electives designated with the prefix WR, which includes all Book Publishing courses;

 - 12 credits (i.e. 3 courses) that may involve coursework in another discipline with advisor approval.

 Students gain a comprehensive view of the industry through the program’s required foundational courses.
 These courses include Introduction to Book Publishing, Book Editing, Book Design Software, Book Marketing, The Business of Book Publishing, and Digital Skills.
-Students in the graduate program in Book Publishing are required to take five of these six courses, for a total of 20 credits.
-One of these five courses must be Introduction to Book Publishing.
+Students in the graduate program in Book Publishing are required to take six of these seven courses, for a total of 24 credits.
+These six courses must include Introduction to Book Publishing and Researching Book Publishing.
 All required courses are also open to students in other programs, including undergraduate students.

 Students in the graduate program in Book Publishing have the opportunity to specialize in an area of the publishing process.
 One of the ways they do this is by taking advanced, elective courses in areas such as editing, design, or marketing.
 Some of these elective courses require that you have taken a foundational course prior to enrollment.
 However, other elective courses are open to all students, including those in other programs and undergraduate students.